mfourier/ufc-predictor/README.md

 │   │   ├── metrics.py             # Evaluation and plotting metrics functions
 │   │   └── io_models.py           # Saving/loading models to/from disk
-├── docs/                          # Model documentation in Markdown format
+├── docs/                          # Model documentation in Markdown format ├── img/                           # Directory for images and visualizations

 ```

 ## 🚀 Installation & Usage